Traffic signals activated October 27

 The $1.5M construction contract was awarded to High Desert Aggregate & Paving, Inc. in November 2014.
 A description of the project can be found below.
-Construction will begin in early spring 2015.
+Construction will begin in early April 2015.
 The project is slated to be completed in August 2015.

 Keep Yourself Informed Sign up for email alerts or receive weekly construction updates.
 You will be asked to set up an account, which is free and simple.
 The email address you provide will only be used for this project.
 Simply click here to sign up.